GrandMoff100/UMTYMP-Latex-Wiki/docs/index.rst

-Welcome to the UMTYMP LaTeX Wiki!
+Welcome to the (Unofficial) UMTYMP LaTeX Wiki!
 ************************************
-The ultimate guide on how to write your assignments in LaTeX.
+The ultimate guide on how to write your UMTYMP written assignments in LaTeX.
 Wait what?
 What's LaTex?

 The Guide